NatanaelSawicki/pluto/README.md

 (It's a Gradle project, so be sure to get it's dependencies when pulling it, and make sure your IDE has support to Gradle Projects).

-(If you're willing to contribute, use english variables, camelCase on methods, PascalCase on classes, readable code, also JavaDoc if you find it necessary.)
+(If you're willing to contribute, use english variables, camelCase on methods, PascalCase on classes, readable and clean code, also JavaDoc if you find it necessary.)

+(If you're going to copy paste something, add a commentary on the method JavaDoc with the URL from where you took it.)

 # Covered areas
 * AVRO, CBOR, Ion, Protobuf, Smile, XML, JSON and YAML parser (From/To Object)